 Chris is a visiting / external tutor at The Welsh School of Architecture and also teaches at a range of other Universities in the UK.
 Chris was recently awarded the title of Professor of Practice at University of Wales Trinity Saint David.
 Chris also runs a drawing course at The Wales Institute for Sustainable Education at the Centre for Alternative Technology.

 Chris is also a well-recognised artist and a member of the Royal Watercolour Society of Wales, exhibitions of his work have been held in South Wales and London, including at the Royal Institute of British Architects.
-He has made regular contributions on radio and television, and was a presenter on the BAFTA award winning series 'Hot Houses' which featured many examples of the practice's work.
+He has made regular contributions on radio and television, and was a presenter on the BAFTA award winning series 'Hot Houses' which featured many examples of the practice's work

 En brings order and structure to a very busy and thriving practice.
-She is responsible for all elements of the day to day operational management of the practice, including organising Chris, finance, HR and facilities.
-En is a fluent Welsh speaker.
-En also works with two other organisations, one is UCAN Productions where she organises numerous events and helps with funding applications to secure funds for festivals and workshops for children and young people all over Wales.
-The other is Keima Ltd where she manages their two offices, one in the US and the other in Cardiff dealing with their accounts, HR and facilities, similar to Loyn + Co.
-Keima are an independent company empowering the wireless industry with innovative network planning solutions.
+She is responsible for all elements of the day to day operational management of the practice, including organising the other Directors, finance, HR and facilities.
+En also works with two other organisations, one is UCAN Productions, a not for profit cooperative working with blind and visually impaired children and young people all over Wales, and the other is Keima Ltd who are an independent company empowering the wireless industry with innovative network planning solutions.

 He has experience in a variety of sectors, from residential and leisure to education and commercial.
 Gari has experience of different role responsibilities; sometimes leading teams, sometimes supporting others but always keen to support the client in realising their vision.
 Thanks to having two young children he professes to having very little spare time, but if you catch him cycling, swimming, reading or re-designing his own house for the umpteenth time then it’s likely he has managed to sneak in a few minutes to himself.